Skip to main content

 Why Smart Tools Matter Now

-The most cited statistic in HVAC diagnostics comes from DOE-funded field research: 70–90% of installed HVAC systems have at least one significant fault - improper refrigerant charge, duct leakage, airflow deficits, or refrigerant restrictions.
+DOE-funded field research found that 70–90% of installed HVAC systems have at least one significant fault, improper refrigerant charge, duct leakage, airflow deficits, or refrigerant restrictions.
 Most of these faults are invisible to analog instruments.
-A system can show normal pressures at a gauge set while running 15% below rated capacity because of a restriction or airflow problem that only surface-mounted or wireless sensors would catch.
+A system can show normal pressures at a gauge set while running 15% below rated capacity.

-An HVAC service call that generates a callback costs 3–5x the original visit in combined labor, truck roll, customer management time, and reputation damage.
-Industry benchmarks put residential HVAC callback rates at 20–30% of service calls for companies not using systematic verification.
-Kalos Services (a Florida contractor operating at scale) documented an 83% callback reduction after deploying MeasureQuick across their technician fleet.
-Even a 50% reduction in callbacks represents a dramatic improvement in profitability and technician productivity.
+An HVAC service call that generates a callback costs 3–5x the original visit in labor, truck roll, and customer management time.
+Industry benchmarks put residential callback rates at 20–30% of service calls for companies not using systematic verification.
+Kalos Services (a Florida contractor) documented an 83% callback reduction after deploying MeasureQuick fleet-wide.
+Even a 50% reduction is a dramatic profitability improvement.

 Regulatory Moat: ACCA QI Certification

-MeasureQuick is the sole ACCA QI (Quality Installation) verification platform.
-The ACCA QI standard (ANSI/ACCA 5) specifies the exact measurements a technician must take and document to certify that an installation meets quality standards.
-When states, utilities, and local jurisdictions require QI documentation for rebates or permits, and the number doing so is growing.
-MeasureQuick reports are what they accept.
-This is a genuine regulatory moat that competitors cannot replicate without a multi-year ACCA standards process.
+MeasureQuick is the sole ACCA QI verification platform.
+When states, utilities, and local jurisdictions require QI documentation for rebates or permits, MeasureQuick reports are what they accept.
+Competitors cannot replicate this without a multi-year ACCA standards process.

-• Free tier.
-Basic probe connectivity, real-time diagnostic guidance, limited report storage.
-Sufficient for getting started and learning the platform.
+• Free tier: Basic probe connectivity, real-time diagnostic guidance, limited report storage.

-• Premier ($49/user/month).
-Full QI commissioning reports, AI System Profiler, ServiceTitan integration, unlimited job history, team management, and priority support.
+• Premier ($49/user/month): Full QI commissioning reports, AI System Profiler, ServiceTitan integration, unlimited job history, team management.
 Required for ACCA QI program participation.

 For a 5-tech residential shop, Premier runs $2,940/year.
-Against an 83% callback reduction and the revenue uplift from qualifying for utility rebate programs, the payback period is typically under 90 days.
+Against an 83% callback reduction and utility rebate qualification, the payback period is typically under 90 days.

 AI System Profiler

-The AI System Profiler is the feature driving fastest adoption in 2025–2026.
-It automates system identification from manufacturer data, tech enters model number, Profiler pulls equipment specifications, sets target ranges, and pre-configures the diagnostic sequence.
-Time savings are documented at 10–15 minutes per job in MeasureQuick adoption studies.
+The tech enters a model number; the Profiler pulls equipment specs, sets target ranges, and pre-configures the diagnostic sequence.
+Time savings are documented at 10–15 minutes per job.
 For a tech running 6–8 jobs per day, that is 60–90 minutes of productive time recovered daily.

 Hardware Integration

-MeasureQuick connects to all major probe ecosystems via Bluetooth:
+MeasureQuick connects via Bluetooth to all major probe ecosystems:

 Smart Probe Brands Compared